ryan-byte/Node-Games-Shop/README.md

 ###### mongoURL (REQUIRED)
 1. Create a Database in mongodb atlas
 2. Press on connect > connect your application > copy the connection string
-3. Paste the connection string in the `mongoURL` variable then change the `<password>` to your database user password
+3. Paste the connection string in the `mongoURL` variable
+4. Replace `<password>` with the Database Access user password.
 ###### digestAlgorithm (OPTIONAL)
 Change the digest algorithm that is used for hashing password (default value sha256)
 ###### apiRequestsPerMin (OPTIONAL)